 Top pick for honeymooners and engagement proposals.

-Oía is the most beautiful town in Santorini and it’s probably the prettiest in the Greek islands, even more than Mykonos Town.
-It’s the most exclusive part of the island, with the most epic views and all the postcard places everywhere, including the blue domes and its world famous sunset.
-It’s also popular for honeymooners and engagements.
+Oia is the most beautiful town in Santorini and it’s probably the prettiest in the Greek islands – yeah, even more than Mykonos Town.
+It’s the most exclusive part of the island, with epic views and all the postcard places literally everywhere, including the blue domes and Santorini’s instagram famous sunset.

-Disadvantages of staying in Oía: your privacy can be compromised as there are tourists taking photos in every single corner.
-In cruise ship days the town is so busy that it’s not easy to walk those crowded narrow streets, as it’s the most touristy area in Santorini.
+Your privacy can be very, very compromised as there are tourists taking photos in almost every single corner.
+During cruise ship days the town is so busy that it’s not easy to walk those crowded narrow streets.
+It’s the most touristy area in Santorini.

 Imerovigli is located in the highest point in Santorini and as you can imagine, the views are quite memorable to the caldera and Skaros Rock.
 Oía has the most famous sunset, but the view from Imerovigli is also wonderful and more importantly, you can enjoy it far from the crowds.